-On October 29, 2021, the Company provided an update on its Fixed Stock Option Plan.
+During the fiscal year ended September 30, 2022, on October 29, 2021, the Company provided an update on its Fixed Stock Option Plan.
 At the shareholders meeting held May 21, 2021, disinterested shareholders of the Company approved an amended fixed 20% incentive stock option to replace the previous fixed stock option plan.